UpsylonDev/upsylon-node.js-clean-achitecture-template/README.Docker.md

 # Docker Setup Guide

-This guide explains how to run the DDD User API using Docker.
+This guide explains how to run the REST API using Docker with PostgreSQL and Redis.

 ## Prerequisites